 Bedding and mattress: Most bedside cribs come with the mattress supplied, but check that it’s suitably substantial to provide a comfortable sleep for your baby.
 A baby mattress should be firm and flat.

-You'll also want to make sure if standard crib sheets will fit before buying.
+You'll also want to make sure that standard crib sheets will fit before buying.
 Your baby's bedding must fit the crib securely with no excess fabric so, if you need to buy specialist bedding, you'll need to consider its availability and added cost.

-Design: Safety and comfort are the most important features in your bedside crib but, let's be honest, you'll want to pick the one you can happily live with in your bedroom for the next six months too.
+Design: Safety and comfort are the most important features in your bedside crib but, let's be honest, you'll want to pick the one you can happily live within your bedroom for the next six months too.
 And while it might seem way too far ahead right now, you might want to think about where you’ll put it when your baby outgrows it.

 Added features: Some bedside cribs come with extra features designed to help your baby sleep better and make your life as a parent easier – yes, please!
 Some bedside cribs rock to settle your baby or have an incline feature so you can elevate the mattress to soothe symptoms of reflux.
-Some have pockets or shelves for storing nappy changing essentials, and some have a detachable bassinet, which you can use in another room for naps.
+Some have pockets or shelves for storing nappy-changing essentials, and some have a detachable bassinet, which you can use in another room for naps.

 It's worth keeping an eye out for these as they'll only make your crib more valuable to you, but with each feature, consider if it's necessary to you and your home and how it could help your little one.